aprilmintacpineda/aws-ecs-fargate-cluodformation-template/README.md

 <img src="./docs/diagram.png" >

-I used this to deploy a dockerized NodeJS Server with WebSocket on AWS.
+I used this to deploy a dockerized NodeJS Server with WebSocket on AWS with monitoring using CloudWatch Dashboard.

 - Elastic Compute Service
 - Fargate